Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 ```
 {kotlin-runnable="true"}

-While using the array representation isn't useful in JSON, it can reduce the size of serialized data when used with a `ByteArray` and a binary format.
+While using the array representation isn't conventional in JSON, it can reduce the size of serialized data when used with a `ByteArray` and a binary format.
 For more information on how non-JSON serialization formats treat arrays, see [Alternative and custom serialization formats](alternative-serialization-formats.md).

 ### Serialize classes with a surrogate class